python/cpython/Doc/tutorial/controlflow.rst

 The :keyword:`break` statement breaks out of the innermost enclosing :keyword:`for` or :keyword:`while` loop.

-Loop statements may have an :keyword:`!else` clause; it is executed when the loop terminates through exhaustion of the iterable (with :keyword:`for`) or when the condition becomes false (with :keyword:`while`), but not when the loop is terminated by a :keyword:`break` statement.
+The :keyword:`for` loop statements may have an extra :keyword:`!else` clause; it is executed when the loop terminates through exhaustion of the iterable (with :keyword:`for`) or when the condition becomes false (with :keyword:`while`), but not when the loop is terminated by a :keyword:`break` statement.
 This is exemplified by the